eliza-frankel/summer-school-2026-labs/content/monday/lab-2.md

 #### Boundary Conditions

-For this lab, we want to explore the different atmospheric boundary conditions and the mixing length parameter, $\alpha_{
+For this lab, we want to explore the different atmospheric boundary conditions and the mixing length parameter, $\alpha_{\rm MLT}$.
-m MLT}$.
 Start with just changing the boundary conditions.

 In `&controls` above, we chose the Eddington T_tau relationship.
 Before we start running MESA, let's change one more parameter in `&controls` - because we want to compare how different parameters change evolution, we need to change the output file name so they don't overwrite each other.
 Make sure you give your new history file a descriptive name, for example if you are running a 1 $M_{\odot}$ star using the T_tau Eddington relationship, a good name would be: